 This study aimed to demonstrate and investigate the successful utilisation of electron beam irradiation to crosslink gelatin hydrogels with incorporated ALP for subsequent enzymatic mineralisation within CaGP to develop a cytocompatible and versatile material for BTE.

 The present study was able to effectively demonstrate that electron beam treatment of gelatin hydrogels with incorporated ALP does not lead to inactivation of the mineralization enzyme ALP.
 On the contrary, ALP activity was maintained after irradiation with doses up to 40 kGy, enabling subsequent mineralisation by incubation in medium containing CaGP.
-As a result, CaP was successfully , as was demonstrated by SEM, RAMAN and ICP-OES measurements as well as dry mass determinations.
+As a result, CaP was successfully formed, as was demonstrated by SEM, RAMAN and ICP-OES measurements as well as dry mass determinations.
 Uniaxial compression tests further indicated successful mineralisation and incorporation of a mineral phase as the compression modulus increases with increasing ALP concentration.
 With variable irradiation dose, the uniaxial compression modulus can be further precisely tailored.
-Finally, the cytocompatibility of the electron beam-treated mineralised gelatin hydrogels was determined via proliferation assays showing good cytocompatibility which has to be improved in order to achieve excellent cytocompatibility.
+Finally, the cytocompatibility of the electron beam-treated mineralised gelatin hydrogels was determined via proliferation assays showing good cytocompatibility, which has to be improved in order to achieve excellent cytocompatibility.
 However, the presented study indicates the high potential of electron beam treatment of ALP-gelatin hydrogels for bone tissue engineering as uncrosslinked gelatin hydrogels themselves are not applicable in vivo or in vitro; however, after electron beam treatment and ALP-mediated mineralisation, they can be applied as a thermally stabilised biomaterial for bone mimicry and potential replacement.

 Author Contributions: Conceptualization, S.R., D.W. and T.E.L.D.; methodology, S.R., D.W., R.Ku., K.M., L.A. and R.Ko.; validation, S.R., D.W., R.Ku., K.M. and L.A.; formal analysis, S.R., D.W., R.Ku.
 K.M., L.A. and T.E.L.D.; investigation, S.R., D.W., R.Ku. and K.M.; writing—original draft preparation, S.R. and D.W.; writing—review and editing, S.R., D.W., K.M., S.G.M. and T.E.L.D.; visualization, S.R. and D.W.; supervision, L.B., J.G.K., S.L.A., S.G.M. and T.E.L.D.; project administration, J.G.K., S.L.A., S.G.M. and T.E.L.D.; funding acquisition, J.G.K., S.L.A., S.G.M. and T.E.L.D..
 All authors have read and agreed to the published version of the manuscript.